SeungYeop-Yang/rockylinux-to-qcow2/README.md

 # Debugging Status

+- 12/22/24 **Done**
+I used my baremetal 2013 MacPro Ubuntu 24.04.1 with the latest QEMU/KVM to run Packer template

 - 12/21/24 **Blocked**

 I don't have a machine that supports "Secure Virtual Machine (SVM)" feature, which is required for running RockyLinux 9.5.
 My daughter took my 2019 MacBook Pro, I can't test this repo until I get a decent machine that supports SVM.

 ```
 $ cat /proc/cpuinfo | grep svm